Nōhime: Information about Nōhime after that

 In the first place, the common record in historical materials about Nōhime is only about her marriage.
 Therefore, various speculations have been made about what happened to Nōhime afterwards.

 There are four main theories about what happened to her after that.

 Early death theory

 The theory is that she died soon after her marriage for some reason, such as illness, because there is no information about her in historical documents describing official events of the Oda clan, which she should have attended as a legal wife.

 Divorce theory

-There is a theory that Nōhime was divorced in 1557 when Nobunaga's concubine Kitsuno became pregnant with Nobutada, the heir of him, and was sent back to her mother's family home, Akechi Castle.
+There is a theory that Nōhime was divorced in 1557 when Nobunaga's concubine Kitsuno became pregnant with Nobutada, his heir, and was sent back to her mother's family home, Akechi Castle.
 However, this is considered unlikely, as it is unlikely that a legal wife would be sent back to her parental home because she was unable to have children in an era when having side wives was permitted.

 Another theory is that she was banished from the Oda clan after Dōsan's death because she was no longer of any political value and had no children.